mfisher91/mfisher91/README.md

 I love working in the Full Stack cycle, creating a lip-smacking backend with a scrumptious front-end to sweeten the deal (I started life as a chef, so I had to get some food analogies in here somewhere 🍰).

-I currently work at [Unisys](https://www.unisys.com/) as an Application Development Engineer - a fancy title to say that I ~~break~~ build things with code.
-I use my lunch break to learn things through their internal programs.
+I currently work at [Findmypast](https://www.findmypast.co.uk/) as an Software Development Engineer - a fancy title to say that I ~~break~~ build things with code.

 ![Simpson ideas gif](https://media0.giphy.com/media/3o6MbkPbsfZYwkanhm/giphy.gif)
 ![Window gif](https://media.tenor.com/images/aee9d1b2e5b2f81bd536e40bc10e7920/tenor.gif)